How Does Motorcycle Body Armor Work? Better Advanced Protection for Your Body, Find Out 6 Key Ways.

 Does-Motorcycle-Body-Armor-Work-agvsport

 Some motorcycle armor will also yield substantial protection against abrasion, but the goal with the protective gear is to absorb and dissipate any impact force directed at you so that the least amount of force is transferred to your body.
+The higher the ability of motorcycle armor to reduce the transmitted force of an impact, the more protective it is.

 How Do I Wear Motorcycle Body Armor?